 This dish is made even easier by a few tricks and shortcuts.
 I like to use Hunt’s Tomatoes with Basil, Garlic and Oregano, this variety adds a ton of flavor without any extra work.

 This Italian chicken cacciatore recipe starts by cooking the chicken and vegetables on the stove.
 After everything is browned and caramelized the Hunt’s tomatoes go into the pan and everything goes into the oven to bake to perfection.
 I used bone-in, skin-on chicken thighs here because I think they have the most flavor, but you could substitute boneless skinless thighs or even breasts if you prefer.

 You can either serve this dish as-is, add a side salad or pick up a bread to serve on the side.
-I grabbed a Tuscan bread at Walmart and added a little butter and Italian seasoning to make garlic bread.
+I grabbed a Tuscan bread and added a little butter and Italian seasoning to make garlic bread.

 Italian Chicken Cacciatore

 - 1 tablespoon olive oil , divided use

 - 4 bone-in skin-on chicken thighs (can substitute boneless skinless chicken thighs or chicken breasts)

 - 1 1/2 cups thinly sliced bell peppers (I used both red and green)

 - 1/2 cup black olives , pitted and halved

 - 1 14.5 ounce can of Hunt's Diced Tomatoes , Basil, Garlic & Oregano Flavor (undrained)